NUMEROUS GREYHOUNDS KILLED, (METHOD USED UNKNOWN)

 Caged and BGP made numerous urgent calls to Poole Stadium.

-On asking the member of staff his name, she was told she was speaking to a Mr John Hughes.
+On asking the member of staff his name, he replied, Mr Hughes.

-Kerry Elliman made several calls to Poole Stadium, and eventually spoke to the General Manager who told her that they wanted no involvement in the Eve Blanchard case.
+Kerry Elliman made several calls to Poole Stadium, and eventually spoke to the General Manager who told her that they wanted no involvement in the case.

 The Greyhound Board of Great Britain also told us that they wanted nothing to do with the situation.

-On 04.10.17 Eve notified us that the dogs had been destroyed, not even 3 full days after we visited them.
+On 04.10.17 the former trainer notified us that the dogs had been killed, not even 3 full days after we visited them.

-An informant has advised us that the kennels are now empty but we are concerned that Eve may replace the dogs with others, as she told us that she is good friends with a greyhound trainer from Poole Stadium.
+An informant has advised us that the kennels are now empty but we are concerned that she may replace the dogs with other raced greyhounds.
+The owner told us that she was good friends with a greyhound trainer from Poole Stadium.

-Due to the history of Eve Blanchard and the information we have been provided with, we believe there could be many greyhound corpses buried under the grounds of these premises, but we are not aware of any authority having a duty to dig these gardens up, exhume the cadavers, and examine them to identify how they died.
+Due to the history of this former trainer and the information we have been provided with, we believe there could be many greyhound corpses buried under the grounds of these premises, but we are not aware of any authority having a duty to dig these gardens up, exhume the cadavers, and examine them to identify how they died.

 We are aware of other cases involving different breeds of dogs, where investigations have led to bodies being exhumed, but in the case of greyhounds, we believe they are very much treated second class compared to most other breeds of dog, and aren't afforded the same amount of care due to their use for the gambling industry to make a profit.